Asifig1133/DataGPT/README.md

   If using GPT-4
   PROXYLLM_BACKEND=gpt-4

-5. Download Large Language Model (Optional):
+5. Download the embedding model:

   download a specific large language model from Hugging Face.
 For example, to download the text2vec-large-chinese model: